 I’m kicking off the New Year with a series of ancient grain recipes, beginning with this Farro Risotto.
 I’ve been exploring ancient grains for a while now.
-I’m excited by their incredible nutritional value, ease of cooking, and deliciousness.
+I’m excited about their incredible nutritional value, ease of cooking, and deliciousness.
 Whole grains are also a super economical way to get some powerhouse nutrition.
 All cultures have known this forever, and we all need to get back to eating what has sustained us for centuries.

 And it’s so easy.
 If you can cook rice or quinoa (the most popular ancient grain), then you can cook farro, buckwheat, barley, or bulgur.
 There are many more ancient grains, but these are the ones I’m exploring in this series of posts.
 Coming this spring and summer, I’ll talk about amaranth, spelt, kamut, millet and teff.
+And these are just a few.

 Farro is far more nutritious than the arborio rice commonly used to make risotto.
 It’s an excellent source of complex carbs, vitamins, and minerals.
 It’s also much higher in protein than other grains.
 The protein content in farro is actually comparable to that of beans and legumes.
 All vegetarian diets should include farro, if just to add some variety to the proteins, but also because it has a deliciously nutty flavour and texture that is a wonderful change from beans or rice.
 But farro is just as versatile.
 You can sub farro for any bean or any rice in a recipe for a super satisfying result, that may be just a little different, but in a good way.
 How can you tell that I’m a huge fan of farro?
 I love this stuff.